Completing Parent(s)/Guardian(s) details for the Base Tax Year and Current Tax Year (MOD JY) 106-07100080

 Consider a parent's partner a step-parent for the Parental Means Test if they are:

-Include the step-parent's circumstances in the Parental Means Test, when
+Include the step-parent's income for the Parental Means Test, when

 Apply this from the date the parent and step-parent normally live together.
 This includes events occurring while the customer is absent from the home, but normally lives with the parent.